Tax Planning in Sunnyvale, CA

 • Use a Company Vehicle —

-Depending on the nature of your Sunnyvale, CA business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
+Based on your Sunnyvale, CA business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
 This deduction can be made in two ways:

 • Consider Fringe Benefits For Your Employees —